ishanpranav/advent-of-code-2023/README.md

 Despite my best efforts, the order of magnitude of these run times cannot be improved.

-Some of the more difficult problems were implemented in a higher-level programming language before being converted to C. The equivalent code is included here as a reference.
+Some of the more complex problems were implemented in a higher-level programming language before being converted to C. The equivalent code is included here as a reference.